SNERX.COM/MATH Last Updated 2022/8/1 • Read Time 22min • Discord

 method similarly 'does not appear in the list', much the same as the new real number

-Cantor generates from the diagonalization method. ~ THIS IS A PROBLEM ~
+Cantor generates from the diagonalization method.
+My critique is directly addressed

 What this means is that had Cantor started with indexing the Reals instead of the